Thinking of taking an Istanbul holiday?

 There are lots more details on the Istanbul airport website of various transport options including private transfers, taxis and other bus servies.

-4. Istanbul Holiday – Staying at the The Suitel Bosphorus Hotel
+4. Staying at The Suitel Bosphorus Hotel

 I stayed at the Suitel Bosphorus Taksim, located just off Taksim Square.
 For my Istanbul city break I wanted to be somewhere centrally located and Taksim Square had good transport connections so it suited me well.
 See my Suitel Bosphorus Taksim review for more details.